-Bus extension with IM 360 and IM 361

-For the project engineering of more than 8 modules you may use line interface connections.
-For this you set in the hardware configurator the module IM 360 from the hardware catalog to slot 3 of your 1. profile rail.
+Bus extension with IM 360 and IM 361 For the project engineering of more than 8 modules you may use line interface connections.
+For this you set in the hardware configurator the module IM 360 from the hardware catalog to slot 3 of your 1. pro- file rail.
 Now you may extend your system with up to 3 profile rails by starting each with an IM 361 from Siemens at slot 3.
 Considering the max. total current with the VIPA SPEED7 CPUs up to 32 modules may be arranged in a row.
-Here the installation of the line connections IM 360/361 from Siemens is not required.

-5.6 Hardware configuration - Ethernet PG/OP channel

-The CPU 315-2AG12 has an integrated Ethernet PG/OP channel.
+Here the installation of the line connec- tions IM 360/361 from Siemens is not required.
+5.6 Hardware configu ration - Ethernet PG/OP channel Overview The CPU 315-2AG13 has an integrated Ethernet PG/OP channel.
 This channel allows you to program and remote control your CPU.
 The PG/OP channel also gives you access to the internal web page that contains information about firmware version, connected I/O devices, current cycle times etc. With the first start-up respectively after an overall reset the Ethernet PG/OP channel does not have any IP address.
 For online access to the CPU via Ethernet PG/OP channel valid IP address parameters have to be assigned to this by means of the Siemens SIMATIC Manager.
-This is called "initialization".
+This is called "initializa- tion".
+Assembly and commis- 1.
+Install your System 300S with your CPU. sioning 2.
+Wire the system by connecting cables for voltage supply and signals.
+3. Connect the Ethernet jack of the Ethernet PG/OP channel to Ethernet 4.
+Switch on the power supply.
+After a short boot time the CP is ready for communication.
+He possibly has no IP address data and requires an initiali- zation.